awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-subnet.md

 `CidrBlock`  <a name="cfn-ec2-subnet-cidrblock"></a>
 The IPv4 CIDR block assigned to the subnet\.
-If you update this property, you must also update the `AvailabilityZone` property\.
+If you update this property, we create a new subnet, and then delete the existing one\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)